rpede/SecureSoftwareDevelopment/assignments/crypto_lib.md

 I don't expect you to implement any of the algorithms on your own.
 Just provide examples using existing implementations.

-You will need to submit a document with a code example for each algorithm listed below.
+You will need to submit a PDF document with a code example for each algorithm listed below.

 Please include links to resources and libraries you use.